dlsys-course/examples/README.md

-# examples
+# DLSys Examples
-Example codes appears in lectures
+This repo contains example code that appeared in the lecture slides.